AlanProfeta/Survival-Analysis-in-LLM/README.md

 If you use these materials, please cite:

-> Profeta, A. S. (2026). *How Long Do Induced Personas Persist?
+> Profeta, A. S., & Noda Júnior, C. N. (2026). *How Long Do Induced Personas Persist?
 Induction Refusal and Discrete-Time Survival Analysis in Large Language Models.* Digital Minds Research Sprint, Apart Research.